top_block.unlock() deadlock when flow graph contains Python sync_block

 This may be related to the handling of the Python GIL (Global Interpreter Lock).
 When calling up into Python from C++, the Python GIL must be acquired before executing the Python work function, and released on exit.
 So it might be the case that the thread is in an uninterruptible state while doing this.
 Still investigating.

-#3 Updated by Tom Rondeau 5 months ago
+#3 Updated by Tom Rondeau over 2 years ago

 - Status changed from Assigned to Feedback